Primary constructors

 -

-Declaring parameters cannot be
+Declaring parameters can't be

-lateorexternal: Thelateandexternalmodifiers are not allowed on parameters in the primary constructor header.
+lateorexternal: Thelateandexternalmodifiers aren't allowed on parameters in the primary constructor header.
 To use these modifiers, declare the fields in the class body as usual. - Name collisions: Declaring a parameter in the primary constructor with the same name as a method or another field in the class body results in a compile-time error.

-Unless stated otherwise, the documentation on this site reflects Dart 3.11.0.
-Page last updated on 2026-05-12.
+Unless stated otherwise, the documentation on this site reflects Dart 3.12.2.
+Page last updated on 2026-07-07.
 View source or report an issue.